plepers/nanogl/docs/program.md

 Program
 =======
 Program class provide shader compilation and gl program linking functionality.
-It also provide convinient access to uniforms and attributes.
+It also give you convinient access to active uniforms and attributes.

 ##exemple